Breach of contract

 In practice, most breach of contract claims are resolved out of court.
 But, we do have the expertise to litigate and prepare cases for trial.
 Showing the other side you are prepared to litigate can in itself accelerate settlement.

-Depending on whether the innocent party wishes to preserve the business relationship, the first step is to issue a letter before claim.
+The first step is to issue a letter before action.
 This often causes the defaulting party to listen to sensible settlement offers if its defence is weak.
 We calculate losses for the innocent party to ensure that the letter before claim is watertight.
 Once the letter before claim is issued, the defaulting party will have to reply within a set time limit.
 Failing a response, court action can be pursued.

 Defending a claim